Archive - Gulf Coast Research Laboratory in the News

 GCRL was featured in the summer 2013 issue of Pointe Innovation magazine as part of the issue's focus on marine sciences in Mississippi.
 The article focuses on the new National Science Foundation Science Center for Marine Fisheries (SCeMFiS) as well as touching on the Shellfish Sanitation program and the Summer Field Program and other Marine Education Center activities.
 GCRL Director Dr. Eric Powell is quoted as saying, “All of the activities here are important to the state and to the region.
 My goal is to utilize academic science to foster job growth and economic development.
 With the group of people we have here, I know the future is bright.”

-The Pointe Innovation article also addressed the USM Department of Marine Science, the Marine Technology Society-Gulf Coast section, the National Data Buoy Center, Jackson State University’s Environmental Cooperative Science Center, and Mississippi State University’s Northern Gulf Institute.
+The Pointe Innovation article also addressed the USM Division of Marine Science, the Marine Technology Society-Gulf Coast section, the National Data Buoy Center, Jackson State University’s Environmental Cooperative Science Center, and Mississippi State University’s Northern Gulf Institute.

 Read the entire article here.